 Economic Impact Reports on Recycling

 SERDC has compiled a list of various reports focused on the economic impacts of recycling in the Southeast.
-It is easy to see that the recycling industry has a great impact on the economy of states in the Southeast.
+It is easy to see that the recycling industry has a great impact on the economies of the southeastern states.

 SERDC's Map of Regional Demand for Recycled Feedstock